-- Philips may provide funding to the conference sponsor to support the provision of meals and refreshments to conference attendees. - Philips itself may provide meals and refreshments for Health Care Professional attendees if such meals and refreshments are: (1) available to all Health Care Professional attendees; and (2) provided in a manner that is consistent with applicable standards established by the conference sponsor and the body accrediting the educational activity. - Meals and refreshments shall be modest in value, subordinate in time and focus to the purpose of the conference and clearly separate from the continuing medical education portion of the conference.
+- Philips may provide funding to the conference sponsor to support the provision of meals and reference conference attendees. - Philips itself may provide meals and refreshments for Health Care Professional attendees if such meals and refreshments are: (1) available to all Health Care Professional attendees; and (2) provided in a manner that is consistent with applicable standards established by the conference sponsor and the bodyaccrediting the educational activity. - Meals and refreshments shall be modest in value, subordinate in time and focus to the purpose of the conference and clearly separate from the continuing medical education portion of the conference.

-On a case by case basis, support for non-accredited education events may be approved depending upon the business justification.
+On a case-by-case basis, support for non-accredited education events may be approved depending upon the business justification.
 Please contact your Compliance Officer for more information.

 Philips has developed a Booth Rental Toolkit, available on the Philips North America LLC Compliance Policies website, for contracting for booth rentals at educational conferences, health fairs and other events sponsored by customers and other Health Care Providers.
-Booth Rentals are considered Sponsorships, see Philips North America LLC Sponsorship Policy.
-Please work with SRC.SalesEnablement@philips.com for additional details.
+Booth Rentals are considered Sponsorships, see Philips North America LLC Sponsorship Policy for additional details.